crazybread-ui/SQL-Ecommerce-Analysis/README.en.md

 # E-commerce SQL Analysis (PostgreSQL)

-12 business questions answered on an e-commerce database in pure SQL — from basic aggregates to window functions.
+12 business questions answered on an e-commerce database in pure SQL - from basic aggregates to window functions.
 Goal: turn data into insights and recommendations.

 ## Database
 Normalized schema of 4 related tables:
 ```
-customers ─1:∞─ orders ─1:∞─ order_items ─∞:1─ products
 ```
 | Table | Description | Rows |
 |---|---|---|